MegumiChem/nqs-quantum-chemistry-notes/README.md

 formulations and the numerical behavior of NQS within the context of established quantum-chemical and quantum-mechanical frameworks.

+In addition to theoretical considerations, particular emphasis is placed on hands-on implementation, with attention to code structure, numerical diagnostics, and reproducible evaluation.

 ## Motivation

 While NQS has attracted attention due to its expressive power,